 - No pesticides are used, and good agricultural practices have led to higher productivity per acre than in many traditional tea-growing countries.

 - Because tea is a relative newcomer to the continent, many tea-growing areas have modern tea factories and use cost-effective and efficient tea manufacturing technologies.

 The magnificent East African landscape is our inspiration for the artwork that adorns the Birchall Black Tea packaging.
 It is the exact view across the Pfunda Tea Estate looking towards two landmark volcanoes in the Virunga National Park the larger, known locally as Nyiragongo, has the worlds largest lava lake at it’s summit.

-All that is left now is to taste our deliciously strong breakfast tea bursting with flavour, recently winning the highest accolade at the 2015 Great Taste Awards.
+All that is left now is to taste our deliciously strong breakfast tea bursting with flavour, winner at the Great Taste Awards for 10 years in-a-row.
 Birchall Great Rift Tea is a unique English Breakfast blend, sourced exclusively from estates across East Africa.